junxit/us-congress-bills-111/metadata.md

 - 2010-08-05 — Introduced in Senate
 - 2010-08-05 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time. (text of measure as introduced: CR S6905)
 - 2010-08-05 — Sponsor introductory remarks on measure.
 (CR S6905)
+- 2010-08-12 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 551.